Xfinity Senior Cell Phone Plans 2025

 Cost

 The more lines you add with Xfinity Mobile, the cheaper your cost per line will be.
 To limit the variables and make this useful, I’m going to calculate monthly fees based on a family of two.
-Xfinity Mobile’s Unlimited Plus 2 Lines plan would come out to $80 per month.
-(If you’re on your own, you’d pay $45 per month for the Unlimited Intro plan.)

 This is about $40 more per month than a senior-friendly T-Mobile 55+ plan for one line with unlimited data.
-(Xfinity will start to throttle, or slow, your speeds at 20 GB.)
+(Xfinity will start to throttle, or slow, your speeds at 30 GB.)
 But if you’re a heavy user, Xfinity Mobile will probably be the handier traveling companion due to its 19 million Wi-Fi hotspots.
 This means that even if you hit your monthly data cap, you can keep using your phone on the go.
 T-Mobile plans are unlimited, but they do not offer public hotspots like Xfinity.

 Plan Features

-If you’re shopping for an unlimited prepaid plan, you probably do a lot of uploading (photo and video), streaming, and emailing on the go.
-Generally speaking, if you use your phone to pass the time at the park or download the occasional grandkid pic, you wouldn’t need Xfinity Mobile’s unlimited plan.
+If you’re shopping for an unlimited plan, you probably do a lot of uploading (photo and video), streaming, and emailing on the go.
+Generally speaking, if you use your phone to pass the time at the park or download the occasional grandkid pic, you wouldn’t need Xfinity Mobile’s unlimited phone plan.

 Xfinity Mobile’s Unlimited plans come with unlimited talk and text, but so do a lot of the plans from the competition.
 Where Xfinity Mobile stands out is with its 19 million Wi-Fi hotspots across the country, which stretch their plans further.
 Xfinity Mobile Unlimited plans also allow Wi-Fi calling, so you won’t rack up roaming charges if you’re calling abroad.